Mineaurion/Aurionchat/README.md

 ## Automessage

-For this part to work you need to install this plugin `link` on one of our server.
+For this part to work you need to install this [plugin](https://github.com/Mineaurion/AurionChat-AutoMessage)  on one of our server.

 You can disable the automessage for one server in the configurtion just switch this :
 ```